Skip to main content

 Introduction

-We will try to create the simplest working application in the terminal with the CMake and in the QtCreator IDE with the qmake.
+We will try to create the simplest working console application, in the terminal with the CMake and in the QtCreator IDE with the qmake build systems.

 The HelloWorld example also expects the following folders structure, let's create them.